Tune Search

 ~1980A.6#2

 [Boys 8] Boys of the Lough.
 Regrouped.
 Aly Bain (fiddle), Cathal McConnell (flute, whistle, vocals), Dave Richardson (concertina, mandolin, cittern), Tich Richardson (guitar).
-For this tune: starts Aly Bain (fiddle).
+For this tune: starts Aly (fiddle).

 ~19806#3